Skip to content

 2. Better mental and physical health

 You may be one of the many older adults who are now thinking, “If only that were me!”
-Some estimates suggest that almost 70 percent of older adults have trouble sleeping.
+Some estimates suggest that almost 70 percent of older adults have sleep problems.

 The reasons for this are many and complex.
-Here are some of the common ones:
+Here are some of the common causes of sleep challenges:

 1. A change in our hormone levels, particularly melatonin